lsst-sqre/safir/docs/user-guide/metrics/index.rst

 Your app uses Kafka
 -------------------

-If your app uses Kafka for things other than metrics publishing (maybe it's a FastStream_ app), you can pass an existing FastStream Kafka broker and aiokafka admin client to `~safir.metrics.BaseMetricsConfiguration.make_manager` as the ``kafka_clients`` argument.
+If your app uses Kafka for things other than metrics publishing (maybe it's a FastStream_ app), you can pass an existing FastStream Kafka broker to `~safir.metrics.BaseMetricsConfiguration.make_manager`.
-These clients will be used rather than creating new ones, and they will not be started or stopped by the `~safir.metrics.EventManager`.
+This broker will be used rather than creating a new one, and it will not be started or stopped by the `~safir.metrics.EventManager`.

 .. code-block:: python
    :caption: config.py